Bhupesh-V/30-seconds-of-cpp/list/get_allocator.md

 # get_allocator

-**Description** : get_allocator() function is used to return a copy of the allocator object associated with a list container
+**Description** : get_allocator() function is used to return a copy of the allocator object associated with a list container.

 **Example**:
 ```cpp